 1. Make small changes to your budget across all categories

-Being on a tight budget means that every spending decision adds up.
-But you can start saving money by making small changes.
-For instance making lunch instead of getting carryout or eating out can add up over time.
-The same with making your own coffee rather than buying it already made.
+Being on a tight budget means every spending decision adds up, but you can start saving money by making small changes.
+For example, the money saved by making lunch instead of buying carryout or eating out can easily add up.
+The same is true with brewing your own coffee rather than stopping for a cup at Starbucks.
 Some other changes include:

 - Turning lights off when you’re not using them.